Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters

 \textbf{Definition:} The description maintains consistent terminology, style, and tone, supporting a coherent and unified narrative throughout the video.

+\textbf{Listener Experience Question:} Did the description maintain a consistent style, tone, and use of terms? (i.e., Was the language level right for the content, and did the describer use the same name/term for the same person/object throughout?)

-\textbf{Evaluation Criteria (1–5):} \begin{itemize} \item[5:] Fully consistent in terminology and style.
-Narrative flows smoothly and coherently. \item[4:] Mostly consistent with minor variations.
-The narrative remains generally coherent. \item[3:] Adequate consistency, but some noticeable shifts in terminology or style. \item[2:] Frequent inconsistencies in word choice or tone.
-The narrative becomes difficult to follow. \item[1:] No consistency maintained.
-The narrative is disjointed or incoherent. \end{itemize}
+\textbf{Evaluation Criteria (1–5):} \begin{itemize} \item[5:] Just Right — Tone and terminology remained smooth and fully consistent. \item[4:] Minor Issue — Mostly consistent, with rare, small variations in tone/style. \item[3:] Perceptible Issue — Adequate consistency, but some noticeable shifts in style or minor inconsistency in terminology. \item[2:] Major Issue — Frequent inconsistencies in word choice or tone, making the narrative difficult to follow. \item[1:] Critical Issue — Wildly inconsistent tone/style, or key terms/names shifted, making the narrative disjointed. \end{itemize}

-\textit{(5) Equal — Objectivity \& Non-Interpretation}
+\textit{(4) Equal — Objectivity \& Non-Interpretation}

 \textbf{Definition:} The description ensures equal access by being objective and without personal interpretation, bias, or unnecessary commentary.